pjsg/littlefs/FUZZING.md

 * Only the file portion of the API is exercised.
 It does not try and handle directories or attributes.

 * The code is really hacky.

-* The code uses /dev/shm as its working diretory.
-This is in RAM on my system and so you don't do lots of real disk I/O during these tests.
-If your drive is an SSD, then this will save lots of writes to the SSD -- which is a good thing!

 * As of v2.1.4, there are a number of test cases in aflresults that demonstrate various failures.